 You Get The Picture

 Taking Your Own Web Photos

+Some pros refer to it as “Down and Dirty.”
+Others refer to it as “Guerrilla Photography.”
+Whatever the case, there comes a time when any professional photographer is short on supplies, forgets his tungsten light set at home or his external flash batteries go dead.
 For the purposes of this article, I am talking the absolute basics for a newbie photographer who has to get some pics in a hurry for his or her website.

-- ALWAYS have the sun at your back.
+When Outdoors: ALWAYS have the sun at your back.

-- Don’t place your subject in front of a lamp-post, small tree, or any vertical object that is going to look like it’s growing out of your subject’s head.
+Avoid shooting at high noon when shadows will hide your subjects’ eyes and cast a shadow under his or her nose.
+Just set the camera to automatic and disable the flash.
+Use a tripod if possible.
+Don’t place your subject in front of a lamp-post, small tree, or any vertical object that is going to look like it’s growing out of your subject’s head.